moneymatters38/bitcoin-wallet/README.md

 1) Secure storage of coins
    - Generate a wallet

      Workflow:
-         a) Generate a source of randomness
+        - Generate a source of randomness
-         b) Use PRNG to create mnemonic
+        - Use PRNG to create mnemonic
-         c) Convert mnemonic to a seed - used to generate wallet
+        - Convert mnemonic to a seed - used to generate wallet
    - Authentication

    - Balance